Parallelize Single-Site Dynamics up to Dobrushin Criterion: A Locally-Iterative Algorithm for Simulating Markov Chain

-In this section, we introduce an iterative algorithm that simulates single-site dynamics.
-The algorithm falls into the general framework of \emph{belief propagation (BP)}: each site maintains an internal state, which is updated iteratively according to the current internal states of adjacent sites until a fixpoint is reached.
-The classic sum-product BP algorithms were known for calculating marginal probabilities \cite{pearl1982reverend,mezard2009information}.
-Here we give a BP style algorithm for simulating the chain itself.
+We introduce a locally-iterative algorithm that simulates single-site dynamics.
+The algorithm falls into the general framework of message passing algorithms, such as the well-known \emph{belief propagation (BP)} algorithms~\cite{pearl1982reverend,mezard2009information}.
+In this algorithm, each site maintains an internal state, and all internal states are updated iteratively based on the current internal states within their local neighborhoods until a fixpoint is reached.

-Let $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ be a continuous-time single-site dynamics on graph $G=(V,E)$, defined by local update distributions $\{P_v^\tau\}$.
-We want to simulate the chain up to a fixed time $T>0$.
-On each site $v\in V$, a rate-1 Poisson clock runs independently up to time $T$, generating a time sequence:
+Let $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ be a continuous-time single-site dynamics on a graph $G=(V,E)$, defined by local update distributions $\{P_v^\tau\}$.
+Our goal is to simulate this Markov chain up to a fixed time $T>0$.
+For each site $v\in V$, a rate-1 Poisson clock runs independently up to time $T$, generating a sequence of times: